yochaigal/cairn/wip/2e/dungeon-seeds.md

 With some idea on the history, purpose, and denizens of the dungeon, we finally have our theme.
 Let's put it all together:

 Nestled within a dense, shrouded forest lies a temple made entirely of petrified wood.
 Built by a fanatical cult to protect an ancient Relic, its entrance is concealed by a false menhirs.
-After dual rituals collided, the temple was physically divided along ideological lines.
-Today, the descendants of these factions still vie for control and redemption, hindered by power imbalances and ancient tradition.
+After dueling rituals collided, the temple broke along both ideological and structural boundaries.
+Today the descendants of these factions still vie for control, destruction and redemption, but are hindered by power imbalances and ancient tradition.

 ### Example Map